seigedigital/detektiiif2/README.md

 # detektIIIF2

 detektIIIF is a browser extension for Chrome and Firefox that detects IIIF resources in websites.
 It is possible to collect IIIF manifests in a basket and send them to any compatible IIIF application. detektIIIF is extensively configurable and can be customized with individual themes.
+The browser extension also checks for the presence of various interoperability features (CORS, SSL, etc.) and displays warnings if necessary.

 This is the current version of detektIIIF2 (Version 1: https://github.com/leanderseige/detektiiif)